layilin/SP23-33852/_texts/full-text.md

 - WOULDST thou against calamity provide?
 - Let a well shingled roof, from Raleigh's land,

 > VER.
-259. *Raleigh's land*\] Sir Walter Raleigh[^f100n8] gave the name of Virginia, in honour of Q. Elizabeth, to the whole of the north-east of North America, which Sebastian Cabot,[^f100n9] a native of Bristol, \(though others call him a Venetian,\) first disco-
+259. *Raleigh's land*\] Sir Walter Raleigh gave the name of Virginia, in honour of Q. Elizabeth, to the whole of the north-east of North America, which Sebastian Cabot,[^f100n8] a native of Bristol, \(though others call him a Venetian,\) first disco-

 [^f100n1]: Also capoose, capouse.
 Cone-shaped pivots upon which the rollers of the sugar mill turned.